Clearview, Ontario: History

 Human occupation of the area is evident starting in as early as the Paleo-Indian period.

 Before the arrival of European settlers, the area of Clearview Township was part of the territory of the Petun, a confederation of Iroquoians who were closely related to the Huron and Neutral peoples.
 The Petun were ravaged by disease epidemics in the early 17th century and victim to raids by the Iroquois Confederacy (a part of the Beaver Wars), with much of their remaining population fleeing as refugees and vacating the territory.
 There are abundant archaeological remains in the township from the Petun period.

 Early settlement on the site of Stayner coincided with the construction of the Toronto, Simcoe and Huron Railway between 1851 and 1855.
 The community of Stayner, which was originally called Nottawasaga Station, developed into a significant agricultural and lumbering centre.
 Stayner was incorporated as a village in 1872, and as a Town in 1888.
 The Village of Creemore was incorporated effective 20 November 1889.

 Before incorporation, New Lowell was the site of a timber plant owned by Jacques and Hay.

 Clearview Township was established on January 1, 1994, when the Town of Stayner, the Village of Creemore and the Townships of Nottawasaga and Sunnidale were amalgamated.
-The Townships of Nottawasaga and Sunnidale were incorporated in 1851 and 1858, respectively.
+The Townships of Nottawasaga and Sunnidale had been incorporated in 1851 and 1858, respectively.